Liberals to emphasize common ground in throne speech as Parliament resumes

 The other leaders, meanwhile, are attempting to lay out conditions for propping up the Liberal minority while keeping in mind that none of their parties can afford another election now and that voters would likely punish a party that foisted one on them.

-Singh said Wednesday that he'll be looking for some specific things in the throne speech, including bolder targets for reducing carbon emissions, a firm commitment to universal pharmacare, more funding for health care and a promise to drop the legal fight against a Canadian Human Rights Tribunal order for Ottawa to compensate First Nations children who were inappropriately placed in foster care.

-“We are more than willing to work together, but we will not vote for something that doesn't align with what Canadians need,” Singh said.
+"We are more than willing to work together, but we will not vote for something that doesn't align with what Canadians need," Singh said Wednesday, outlining the specifics he wants to see in the throne speech, including bolder targets for reducing carbon emissions and a firm commitment to national pharmacare.

-If Trudeau's goal is simply power, rather than meaningful progress on climate, housing or health care, Singh said he'll have to rely on the Bloc or the Conservatives.

-There will be at least one other chance over the next week to test whether the Liberals can command the confidence of a majority of MPs in the House of Commons.
-The government is required by Dec.
-10 to hold a vote on a motion to continue “supply” - that is, to continue the flow of money needed to operate the government.

-The government has also already given notice of a motion enabling debate on what Trudeau has said will be his first order of business: following through on a campaign promise to raise the basic personal income tax exemption to $15,000 for those earning less than $147,000.
-As a money measure, that too would be considered a matter of confidence.

-With 157 seats, the Liberals are 13 shy of a majority in the Commons and they'll be short one more if a Liberal becomes Commons Speaker, the election of whom will be the first order of business Thursday.
+The pomp and circumstance attending the opening of a new parliamentary session involves a lot of stately to-ing and fro-ing between the House of Commons and the Senate.
+This will be the first time since Parliament's iconic Centre Block closed for massive renovations that the ceremony will entail travel between two chambers that are now in separate buildings, three snowy blocks apart.
+Buses will be deployed to ferry MPs between chambers.

+The proceedings are to get underway at 9 a.m.
+ET with the arrival of the deputy governor general in the Senate chamber.
+MPs will then be summoned by the Usher of the Black Rod to the Senate, only to be told Payette won't speak to them until they elect a Speaker of the House of Commons.
+So, they'll troop back to the Commons to get that done and return to the Senate later in the afternoon to hear Payette read the throne speech.

-Halifax Liberal MP Geoff Regan, the Speaker during the last session of Parliament, is seeking re-election, up against at least Liberal Anthony Rota, Conservatives Bruce Stanton and Joel Godin, and New Democrat Carol Hughes.
+Halifax Liberal MP Geoff Regan, the Speaker during the last session of Parliament, is seeking re-election.
+He is up against at least one other Liberal, Anthony Rota, Conservatives Bruce Stanton and Joel Godin, and New Democrat Carol Hughes.

-This will be the first time the throne speech - and all its attendant pomp and circumstance - will be delivered since Parliament's Centre Block closed for at least 10 years for major renovations.

-With the House of Commons and Senate now housed in separate buildings three blocks apart, MPs summoned to attend Payette in the upper house will be led by the sergeant-at-arms, bearing the heavy gilded mace, to a bus that will ferry them between chambers.